 GUI design using Swing and JavaFX

 A GUI or a graphical user interface is a visual way of users interacting with computers.
 GUIs are an alternative to the command line and are considered to be more user friendly.
 The expansion seems rather complex.
 But do not let yourself be scared of this definition.
 What is shrouded in the above definition is that a graphics user interface involves the creation of mobile apps and video games?
-It's about making something presentable and easy to user.
+It's about making something presentable and easy to use.

 That is what we are going to focus on in this article.
 Though the topic is very wide, we do try to restrict ourselves to two of the main libraries used in Java.
 That is Swing and JavaFX.
-In case you have any challenge with this topic, don't hesitate to contact our online experts specializing in GUI design using Swing and JavaFX.
+In case you have any challenges with this topic, don't hesitate to contact our online experts specializing in GUI design using Swing and JavaFX.
 They are your immediate help in case you have a problem.

 Swing is a lightweight java graphical user interface enriched with some wonderful widgets that enables you to create applications with much ease.
 It's built on top of the Java abstract widget toolkit.
-With the control feature 'seeing' you can integrate, have GUI components such as buttons, and do not have to create them from scratch.
+With the control feature 'seeing,' you can integrate, have GUI components such as buttons, and do not have to create them from scratch.

 Some of the desirable features you will like about seeing are:-